-SpiderTech is pleased to present the first is a series of blogs written by athletes, performers, medical professionals and other SpiderTech Fans with fascinating stories.
+SpiderTech is pleased to present the first in a series of blogs written by athletes, performers, medical professionals and other SpiderTech Fans with fascinating stories.

 Jason “The Hammer” Lane is a Canadian endurance cyclist – he is the current Canadian RAAM (Race Across America) record holder at 9 days, 16 hours, 3 minutes.
 He is the feature character in The Hammer, a documentary chronicling the RAAM experience by Hornsby Films and appears in Inspired To Ride an ultra-cycling film by Mike Dion.